How to onboard with CCC for G2G support

 • Sufficient technical expertise to meet the requirements of the contract

-• Capacity to undertake the contract (which may involve site visits to your locations)
+• Capacity to undertake the contract (which may involve site visits)

 • An alternate source of supply for the product or service